 Registering as a Visitor

-As a day visitor you should be over 18 and will be asked for identification.
+As a day visitor you should be over 18 and will be asked to complete a short sign in form and present identification.
 Identification should be photographic with proof of your address.
 A driving licence or passport and utility bill with home address are acceptable.
 Academic visitors from other Universities will be expected to show a valid University ID card.

 Regular Library users may apply for a Campus Card:

-- You must complete an ITS (Information Technology Service) visitor campus card application form.
+- You must complete an CIS (Computing and Information Services) visitor campus card application form.

 - Original proof of identity and current home address is required, and will be checked when you hand in your form to Library staff.
 If you post your application form, your proof of identity must be presented when you collect your Campus Card.

-- Please note it may take several days for your Campus Card to be produced and notification sent that you may collect it.
+- It may take several days for your Campus Card to be produced and notification sent that you may collect it.

 - Campus Cards may only be used by the person they are issued to.